JackCurragh/TranslonScorer/README.md

-# Translon Scorer
+# TranslonScorer

 ## Overview

-`TranslonScorer` is a command-line tool for translon calling.
-The process consists of processing Ribo-seq BAM files, extracting and scoring ORFs from transcript sequences based on the annotation and codons provided.
-It supports multiple input file formats and generates output files in several formats including `.bedGraph`, `.bw`, `.html`, and `.csv`.
+`TranslonScorer` is a command-line tool for scoring potential translational events (translons) from Ribo-seq data.
+The tool processes Ribo-seq BAM files, identifies potential ORFs from transcript sequences, and scores them based on ribosome coverage patterns.
+It provides detailed scoring metrics that allow users to apply their own thresholds for translon classification based on their required stringency.
+The tool supports multiple input file formats and generates output files in several formats including `.bedGraph`, `.bw`, `.html`, and `.csv`.

 ## Installation